 “If you stop having cow’s milk there is a risk of nutrient deficiencies if you aren’t ensuring the alternatives are well fortified,” warns Hope.
 “Where possible, ensure plant milks are unsweetened to reduce total sugar intake and are fortified with key nutrients such as calcium, vitamin D, and vitamin B12.”
 It’s also worth keeping in mind that while nuts are high in protein, nut milks aren’t as protein-rich as cow’s milk because they’re diluted.

 Don’t forget iodine either, a key mineral for regulating thyroid function.
 “Additionally, iodine can become a high-risk nutrient as its richest sources include cow’s milk, dairy products, and white fish,” says Hope.
 “However, there are limited milks which are fortified with iodine.”

 The key to buying milk alternatives is to opt for unsweetened versions fortified with vitamins and minerals.
 Brands vary in content—some are organic, some are fortified, some have more or less sugars, protein or carbs, and some have a lower carbon footprint than their competitors, so always check the label.”

 The eco-benefits of milk alternatives

 Environmentally, milk alternatives typically require fewer resources.
 Oats and soy, two of the most popular alternatives, need much less water and land to produce than cow’s milk.
-But not all plant milks are an environmental slam dunk.
-Almond milk, requires significantly more water than both of these (though less than cow’s dairy), and according to reports in the Guardian, its intensive farming is allegedly responsible for the death of hundreds of thousands of bees.
+But not all plant milk is an environmental slam dunk.
+Almond milk, requires significantly more water than both of these (though less than cow’s dairy), and according to reports in the Guardian, its intensive farming is allegedly responsible for the death of hundreds of thousands of bees (opens in new tab).